 Since the start of the Formula 1 World Championship in 1950, 71 race tracks have hosted a Grand Prix race.
 Silverstone, the venue for the first Formula 1 GP, has featured on the F1 schedule almost ever since, but many former F1 tracks have disappeared from the Grand Prix calendar.
 With the globalization of Formula One racing, new countries have joined, and Asia and Eastern Europe now have their own F1 fixtures.

-The 2019 Formula 1 season starts with the Australian GP in March and ends in Abu Dhabi at the beginning of December.
-On this year’s Formula One calendar are 21 GP races on four continents.
+The 2020 Formula 1 season again starts with the Australian GP in March and ends in Abu Dhabi.
+On this year’s Formula One calendar are 22 GP races on four continents.
+There is a new addition in Vietnam and a return to the Netherlands, while Germany drops out.
 Here you’ll find the F1 timetable and some interesting facts and figures about each GP circuit.

 Grand Prix dates and circuits